tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### improvedBy

 - Name: bdqffdq:improvedBy
-- Definition: ImprovementTarget that would have data quality improved by assertions resulting from an Amendment.
+- Definition: ImprovementTarget that would have data quality improved by Assertions resulting from an Amendment.
 - Range [ owl:someValuesFrom bdqffdq:improvedBy ]

 ********************